 Drink Green Tea

-Green tea has been shown to increase thermogenesis (fat burning) by up to 40 percent.
-A compound called epigallocatechin gallate (EGCG), which is locked inside the leaves of green tea, speeds up your metabolism while simultaneously inhibiting new fat cell production.
-EGCG also activates uncoupling proteins, which causes stored body fat to be burned as energy instead of being stored (5).
+Green tea has been shown to increase thermogenesis (energy-burning).
+A compound called epigallocatechin gallate (EGCG), which is locked inside the leaves of green tea, may speed up your metabolism while the polyphenols and flavonoids in green tea have other beneficial effects on your overall health (5).

 Eat Healthy Fats

-Fats from organic, grass-fed animals and free-range chickens or wild game are vital for hormone production and proper metabolic function.
-Eating a diet low in healthy fats not only creates deficiency but also slows down your metabolism.
-Consuming animal fats supports the release of fat from fat cells so they can be used as energy—plus it helps reduce sugar cravings (21).
+Mono- and polyunsaturated fats from fish and plant sources are vital for hormone production and proper metabolic function.
+Consuming healthy fats supports the release of fat from fat cells so they can be used as energy—plus it helps reduce sugar cravings (21).

 Follow A Low-Carb Eating Plan

-In order to balance hormones naturally, eating fewer carbs is key.
-When you eat a high-carb diet, you’re constantly releasing insulin in response to blood sugar spikes.
+In order to balance hormones naturally, eating fewer refined carbs is key.
+When you eat a lot of sugar and refined grains, you’re constantly releasing insulin in response to blood sugar spikes.
 This causes your body to store more fat and makes it very difficult for your body to release stored fat from the cells for energy.
-It also inhibits thyroid function because when you have too much insulin in your bloodstream, your T3 hormone doesn’t get converted into the active form of thyroid hormone (T3) (14).
+These types of foods also don’t make you feel very full because they lack fiber.
+Focus on getting your carbs from whole grains, legumes, fruits, and vegetables instead (14).

 BetterMe is your fast-track ticket to a long-lasting weight loss!
 Tailor your fitness journey and maximize your results with just a couple of swipes!

 If you want to increase your ability to burn fat—especially around the abdominal area, where it can be especially stubborn—then exercise is a must.
 Strength training (like weight lifting) builds lean muscle tissue and increases basal metabolic rate (BMR), which means more calories burned even when not exercising.